thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-energy-management.md

 - Once done, click "**Close**" to complete the setup and proceed to the dashboard.

 {% include images-gallery.html imageCollection="go-to-scada-energy-management-solution-templates" %}

-## System components

-The SCADA Energy management system includes:

-- **Devices**.
-Sensors and actuators installed on energy generation sources.
-They collect and transmit data such as the condition of solar panels, rotor speed of a wind turbine, input and output voltage of a transformer, generator performance metrics, and many other parameters.
-- **Modbus protocol**.
-The primary communication protocol for data exchange between devices.
-It ensures reliable connection and seamless integration of equipment with the SCADA system.
-- **Gateway**.
-A device that transmits data from sensors to ThingsBoard platform.
-It converts and relays data over the network for further processing.
-- **ThingsBoard**.
-An IoT platform where data is collected, analyzed, and visualized.
-It allows operators to access information and set up alerts for critical parameter changes.
-- **Dashboard visualization**.
-Track solar, wind, battery, generator, and consumption data in a single unified dashboard, enabling energy managers to make smarter and faster decisions.

 ## Dashboard